FoundationDB/fdb-kubernetes-operator/docs/manual/operations.md

 You can use the [kubectl-fdb cordon](../../kubectl-fdb/Readme.md) for that.
 This will make sure that the processes are proactively excluded, instead of waiting for the FDB failure monitor to discover the failure.

+_NOTE_: You should always set the processes under maintenance before setting the maintenance mode.

 ### Risks and limitations

 There are a few risks and limitations to the current implementation: